chrisgleitze/ideavim/README.md

 [This](.ideavimrc) is my [IdeaVim](https://lp.jetbrains.com/ideavim/) config.
 [Vim](https://www.vim.org) is a language for working more efficiently in your IDE.
 IdeaVim is an integration to use Vim in JetBrains IDEs like IntelliJ, Webstorm etc.

 ## Why do I post this here?
 You have countless examples of Vim configs out there.
-Though there's not that much of a community around vim in JetBrains IDEs.
+Though there's not that much of a community around Vim in JetBrains IDEs.
 When I learn a new tool I like getting inspiration by seeing how others use it.
 So, this is my little contribution to provide a little IdeaVim inspiration.

 ## Setup
 - Install [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim)